jaiswalvineet/Deep_Learning_Examples/README.md

-# DL_TF_Identify_Digits
+# Deep Learning | Digit classifier using Tensorflow
-Deep learning, Tensorflow, Identify digit from MNIST with more than 99% accuracy
+Deep learning, MNIST  digit classifier with more than 99% accuracy, using call back once reached that accuracy

-hello